KebabRonin/shoreline/readme.md

 ## Implementation Details

-I chose python because it allows for fast prototyping, has helpful default packages(random, matplotlib) and supports both OOP and functional programming.
+I chose python because it allows for fast prototyping, has helpful packages(random, matplotlib) and supports both OOP and functional programming.

 - The controllers act after all robots have acted on a round